manuel-plavsic/nix_slint_rust_template/README.md

 - Run `nix develop -c nu` (this ensures that nushell is already entered).
 Since we are already using Rust, why not also use Nushell?!
   - Note that just `nix develop` will enter bash automatically, regardless of which shell you are calling the command from or you set as default.

-### Run app on Linux
+### Run app on Linux or MacOS

-This template assumes that you are using Wayland (it is possible that it works also on X.11 out of the box).
+NB: If you are on Linux, this template assumes that you are using Wayland (it is possible that it works also on X.11 out of the box).
+On MacOS, there are no considerations to be made.

 Steps to run the app:

-- `cd` to `app-linux`.
+- `cd ./app-linux` or `cd ./app-macos`, depending on your platform.

 - ```nu
   SLINT_LIVE_PREVIEW=1 cargo run